d-eathrow/anonymousland/_items/tools.md

 #### __Password Managers__

+Password managers are a great way to both securely and remember all of your passwords.
+Your passwords are saved in an encrypted database, which you only need to remember 1 password while generating secure passwords for all of your accounts.

 - [KeePassXC](https://keepassxc.org)

 <br>

 #### __Search Engine__

+Your search engine knows a lot about you.
+This information is often times sold to 3rd parties and given away to government agencies.
+They often show biased search results.
+Choose a better one here.

 - [DuckDuckGo](https://duckduckgo.com) <button type="button" class="btn btn-xs btn-info"><a href="https://duckduckgogg42xjoc72x3sjasowoarfbgcmvfimaftt6twagswzczad.onion/">TOR</a></button>  <button type="button" class="btn btn-xs btn-warning"><a href="https://help.duckduckgo.com/duckduckgo-help-pages/community/open-source/">Closed-Source</a></button>
 - [SearX](https://searx.me)